sts10/radiation/README.md

 ### Bugs!

 If you have two posts, first_post and second_post, second_post should be displayed on top on first_post since it's newer.
-Even if first_post is modified after second_post is created, second_post should still be on top.
+Even if first_post is modified after second_post is created, second_post should still be on top, since I want then order in reverse chronological order by CREATION TIME.

 With this current version of Radiation that's not the case.
 When first_post is modified (and then the user publishes using Radiation) the first_post all of sudden sits on top of second_post.
 Clearly I'm getting modified time when I want created time.

 In `post_compiler.rb` I use `File.ctime` to try to get the time that a post was created (as opposed to modified, which I thought was `.mtime`).
 However when I go and modify an old post, then use Radiation to publish, the posts appear to be sorted in reverse order by MODIFIED time rather than created time.
 I like it so that you can go back and modify old posts without the posts on the blog re-ordering themselves.
 But like I said, I'm using `.ctime`.
 Not sure what the problem is.